The Gold Standard of Linguistics

-Depending on factors like what country you’re from, your race, your age, or your socioeconomic status, each of these examples could be judged to be positive or negative – and both answers would be correct.
-Without more context or knowing what the writer intended, there’s no knowing which sentiment is actually right.
-As it turns out, ‘truth’ really is subjective.
+Depending on factors like location, race, age, or socioeconomic status, each of these examples could be judged as positive or negative—and both would be correct.
+There’s no way to know which is right without also knowing context or the writer’s intent.
+As it turns out, the ‘truth’ really is subjective.

 Now consider that AI applications need anywhere from several hundred thousand to millions (and sometimes even billions!) of examples for adequate training data, and that each human judgement will cost upwards of 10 cents depending on the examples being judged.
-That price is, of course, assuming you don’t need an expert to make the judgements, which will cost a LOT more – several orders of magnitude more.
+That price, of course, assumes you don’t need an expert to make the judgements, which will cost a LOT more—by several orders of magnitude.
 That’s money wasted doing a single task several times over to make sure it’s adequate.

-Then, once businesses have gone through this process, which takes several weeks or even months, they tend to assume that they’ve now got ground truth labels to train their AI applications with.
+After businesses have gone through this weeks-to-months-long process, they tend to assume that their labels are ground truth and ready to be given to AI applications.
 The labels are 100% accurate, or should be, right?
 But this is not the case.
-A study at Stanford found that human-labeled data is only about 87% accurate – not exactly the ‘ground truth’ businesses are paying for.
+A study at Stanford found that human-labeled data from paid platforms like MTurk is only about 87% accurate.
+That’s not exactly the ‘ground truth’ businesses are paying for.

-Then, because the labeled data has taken so long to arrive, there’s a very real possibility that it is already outdated, or will be very soon.
-Language change happens constantly and companies and industries are frequently shifting focus and direction.
-What happens when a chatbot suddenly needs to learn how to use and respond to brand new marketing or domain-specific terms?
-Or teens and young adults find another new way to express good or bad (anyone heard ‘poggers’? ‘zoomer’?) and a sentiment analysis engine now needs to keep up with the changing terminology?
-Do companies go through the entire, expensive weeks- to months-long labeling process all over again or do they simply settle for AI that is out-of-date and not performing as well as it should be?
+Because labeled data takes so long to arrive, once it finally reaches your hands, its useful lifespan may be short—or already over.
+Language changes constantly, and companies and industries are frequently shifting focus and direction.
+Then what happens when a chatbot needs to learn brand new marketing or domain-specific terms?
+Or a sentiment analysis engine encounters new slang like “poggers” and “zoomer”?
+Should companies go through the entire, expensive weeks- to months-long labeling process all over again or settle for out-of-date, low-performing AI?